 Importantly: We have code to record and repeat our analysis.
 This enables highly reproducible (and reputable) research!

-For these practicals we have given you a Virtual Machine (VM) and we will use these to ensure minimal issues with the entire practical series.
+For these practicals, we have given you a Virtual Machine (VM), and we will use this to ensure minimal issues with the entire practical series.
 RStudio is how we will primarily interact with our VMs

 Please go here for instructions on connecting to your VM.

-Let’s have a quick look at R in it’s simplest form.
-To make a
+Let’s have a quick look at R in its simplest form.
+To perform

-calculation or run a command directly, we can use the
+calculations or run commands directly, we can use the

 Console

 .
-In the top left corner, directly below the blue
+In the top left corner, just below the blue ‘R’

-should see the following text (or similar depending on your
+see the following text (or similar depending on your version):

 R version 4.3.1 (2023-06-16) -- "Beagle Scouts"